Yagouus/c-4pm/README.md

 ### Deploying C-4PM on a server

 To deploy C-4PM on a server, the service configuration files are provided in the `service` folder.
+Specific code for making the app work in a server is needed, so server-version files of the main file and dash callbacks are provided in the `server` folder.
 Then, you need to:

 - Copy the files in the `service` directory to their corresponding folders (given you are using Linux/Mac):